Sands45/Average-Joes-3620-FRC/README.md

    * The cart we would roll to finals for competitions.
    * 24" deep
    * 68" tall collapsed.
-   * Integrated battery charger
+   * Integrated battery charger (bottom left side)
-   * Tool drawers
+   * Tool drawers (bottom right side)
-   * Monitors and computer for qual match schedule and streaming matches in pits
+   * Monitors and computer for qual match schedule and streaming matches in pits (facing aisle on end)
    * About 1300 lbs loaded
 4) B Cart:
    * Stays in pits for finals